William praises NHS staff for ‘fantastic job’ during pandemic | ITV News

 "Thank you so much for all your hard work."

-Kensington Palace said that since the start of the year the duke has spoken to more than 300 staff and volunteers spanning the breadth of the NHS workforce across the UK.
+Kensington Palace said that since the start of the year the duke had spoken to more than 300 staff and volunteers spanning the breadth of the NHS workforce across the UK.

-William’s office said he wanted to check in on the wellbeing of all those supporting the NHS, and to thank them for the vital part they are playing in the UK’s response to the Covid-19 pandemic.
+William's office said he wanted to check in on the wellbeing of all those supporting the NHS, and to thank them for the vital part they have played during the crisis.

-Last month, William had an emotional call with nurse Jenny Manson, 54, who formed a bubble with the family of a terminally ill girl to protect them from Covid-19 last summer.
+Last month, William had an emotional call with nurse Jenny Manson who formed a bubble with the family of a terminally ill girl to protect them from Covid-19 last summer.

 The family nominated her in the Nurse of Year category of the Scottish Health Awards and she won, receiving her honour late last year.

-The 54-year-old nurse, a single mother herself to 16-year-old twin daughters, worked at the family’s home from May last year, to protect them from the risk of catching the virus.
+The 54-year-old, a single mother herself to 16-year-old twin daughters, worked at the family’s home from May last year, to protect them from the risk of catching the virus.

 Speaking about her call with William she said: "I’m just a little nurse who works in Scotland but for the duke to actually want to take time to talk to me it felt I was so privileged.
 I felt like my job and the role of the NHS was really being acknowledged.